Skip to content

 George L. Lee Jr. lived in the house as a teenager.
 “We never knew who would be in the kitchen,” Mr. Lee said in recalling the problems his mother had in keeping cooks during World War II.

 George Sr.’s daughter Dulciena Green remembered a particular ghost while growing up in the house.
 “What I do remember is that I don’t want to go back ever to see her”.
-She was referring to her visit back in about 2012 when she again saw the ghost of Alice Owen, the wife of Samuel Owen and first owner of the estate.
-“She often scared me as a child when walking the 2nd floor up the stairs to the third floor servants quarters.”
+She was referring to her visit back in about 2012, when she again saw the ghost of Alice Owen, the wife of Samuel Owen and the estate’s first owner.
+“She often scared me as a child when walking the 2nd floor up the stairs to the third floor servants’ quarters.”
 Dulciena joined a local program where she told stories about growing up on the legendary peach farm (see at the end of the story).
-It was noted by Ronda Pisano, the Bernards Township Deputy Clerk that Dulcy told her a story about Alice the ghost.
-“My mother actually came into my bedroom and talked directly to Alice and told her that she would place a tea setting outside my bedroom for her, and asked Alice not to disturb the me anymore.”
-Dulciena also noted that the Lee family had ties to the Civil War General, Robert E. Lee, but not the General Lee that was captured in Basking Ridge in 1776.
+Ronda Pisano, the Bernards Township Deputy Clerk, noted that Dulcy told her a story about Alice, the ghost.
+“My mother actually came into my bedroom and talked directly to Alice and told her that she would place a tea setting outside my bedroom for her, and asked Alice not to disturb me anymore.”
+Dulciena also noted that the Lee family had ties to the Civil War General, Robert E. Lee, but not the General Lee who was captured in Basking Ridge in 1776.

 Ridge Red Devils

-Locals know the name Lee as the Ridge High School field was named after him as well as the high school mascot, the “Red Devil”.
-While the Red Devils are named after George Lee’s company, the color is green because rival Bernardsville had red uniforms, so they chose green.
+Locals know Lee by the Ridge High School field, named after him, and the high school mascot, the “Red Devil”.
+While the Red Devils are named after George Lee’s company, the color green was chosen because rival Bernardsville had red uniforms.

 A humorous post on social media referring to how many people have moved from Maplewood to Bernards Township.
-Now the Maplewoodian’s owns the naming of the Red Devils and Lee Field.
+Now the Maplewoodians own the naming of the Red Devils and Lee Field.

 1946 – 1950